Kakamotobi/to-do-list/README.md

 ## Updates
 - Upon user request, added functionality to allow addition of a todo using the enter key on input.
+- Upon user request, added functionality to edit an existing todo.